Higher-order topological corner states and edge states in grid-like frames: Topological kagome grid-like frames

 Therefore, when $\epsilon>0$,

 when $\epsilon<0$,

 Here we discuss whether the modes are localized at the boundary by enumerating the sign of $t$ and also the sign of $\epsilon$.

-First consider the case when $t>0$, and (1) $\epsilon>0$.
-Fig.~\ref{Fig_5_5}(a) shows the geometric relations of the parameters in the expression of $r$ (here we simply denote $k_1L$ as $k$), and by using trigonometric relations we have
+\begin{itemize} \item Case I: $t>0$, $\epsilon>0$.
+Fig.~\ref{Figure_14}(a) shows the geometric relations of the parameters in the expression of $r$ (here we simply denote $k_1L$ as $k$), and by using trigonometric relations we have

-When $t>1$ (which is the case shown in Fig.~\ref{Fig_5_5}(a)), it holds that $k-\phi<\phi$, and hence $\lvert r \rvert<1$, indicating that a mode localized at the boundary exists; on the other hand, when $0<t<1$, we have $k-\phi>\phi$, and hence $\lvert r \rvert>1$, indicating that no mode is localized at the boundary.

-(2) $\epsilon<0$.
-In this case the geometric relations of the parameters in the expression of $r$ are shown in Fig.~\ref{Fig_5_5}(b), and we have
+When $t>1$ (which is the case shown in Fig.~\ref{Figure_14}(a)), it holds that $k-\phi<\phi$, and hence $\lvert r \rvert<1$, indicating that a mode localized at the boundary exists; on the other hand, when $0<t<1$, we have $k-\phi>\phi$, and hence $\lvert r \rvert>1$, indicating that no mode is localized at the boundary. \item Case II: $t>0$, $\epsilon<0$.
+In this case the geometric relations of the parameters in the expression of $r$ are shown in Fig.~\ref{Figure_14}(b), and we have